python/cpython/Doc/library/macos.rst

    This exception is raised on MacOS generated errors, either from functions in this module or from other mac-specific modules like the toolbox interfaces.
-The arguments are the integer error code (the :cdata:`OSErr` value) and a textual description of the error code.
+The arguments are the integer error code (the :c:data:`OSErr` value) and a textual description of the error code.
 Symbolic names for all known error codes are defined in the standard module :mod:`macerrors`.